dataqueso/docker-rstudio-server-pop-genetics/README.md

 ```
 docker run --name rstudio_server -d -p 8888:8787 -v $PWD:/home/rstudio -e PASSWORD=password  -t <username>/rstudio-pop-genetics
 ```

+Refer to the Quickstart guide above for other methods of running the docker container.

 Log in to RStudio (at [http://localhost:8888/](http://localhost:8888/)) with username "rstudio" and password "password" and start having fun.